opencode-md/opencode-md/README.md

 <h3>We support 2 lists of Open Source Solutions:</h3>
 <h4>1) Trustful International Open Source Solutions </h4>

-to see list plese visit page [Trustful International Open Source Solutions](https://opencodemd.wordpress.com/content-sections/trustful-international-oss/).
+to see the list, visit page [Trustful International Open Source Solutions](https://opencodemd.wordpress.com/content-sections/trustful-international-oss/).

 - published on any [acceptable Git Repository Services](https://opencodemd.wordpress.com/about/git-repository-services/), and
 - trusted developers that have extended community,